oracle-livelabs/developer/python-and-database-scripting/Lab10-rowfactory-functions/func.md

 ## Introduction

-This lab will show how to use PL/SQL data using python-oracledb driver
+Rowfactory functions enable queries to return objects other than tuples.
+They can be used to provide names for the various columns or to return custom objects.
+This lab will show how to use rowfactory functions from Python

-Estimated Lab Time: 10 minutes
+Estimated Lab Time: 5 minutes

 ### Objectives

-*  Learn best practices and efficient techniques for .....
+*  Learn best practices and efficient techniques for mapping column names,  objects using rowfactory functions.

 ### Prerequisites